supremeimposter/My-Vault/Digital-Logic/Sequential Circuits/Flip Flop.md

 - There are many ways to implement edge triggered flip flop and [[Master Slave Flip Flops]] is one of them.

+> [!remember]
+> A clock is not level or edge triggered, but a flip flop is level or edge triggered.

+- Flip flops are mostly used as storage devices, hence [[Registers]].
+Flip flops can also be used to implement frequency dividers, etc.., hence Counters.